Ryan, California: History

+Historic District

+The Ryan Historic District was listed on the National Register of Historic Places in 2025.
+The historic district includes Ryan, remnants of the Death Valley Railroad and the Baby Gauge Railroad, the Upper and Lower Biddy mine complexes, road, and trails.

+The district was recognized as significant under National Register Criterion A due to its connections to the early 20th-century borax mining industry in Death Valley, the rise of Death Valley tourism, 1950s film, and Cold War-era civil defense programs.
+Additionally, it qualified under Criterion C for its distinctive yet unified representation of early 20th-century Pacific Coast Borax corporate vernacular-style architecture and innovative engineering.
+Lastly, it met Criterion D for archaeology.

 Tours

 While Ryan is closed to the general public for safety and historic preservation reasons, the Death Valley Conservancy offers occasional public tours.
-Tour participants can be selected by signing up on the Death Valley Conservancy's website.
+Tour participants can be selected by signing up on the Death Valley Conservancy's Ryan Tours webpage.

 Climate

 This area has a large amount of sunshine year round due to its stable descending air and high pressure.
 According to the Köppen climate classification system, Ryan has a desert climate, abbreviated "Bwh" on climate maps.